Hazing and Bullying

 (Fillable PDF download and open with Adobe Reader)

 Every Conflict Isn't Bullying (ADL article by Rosalind Wiserman)

 Safer Schools Ohio (Anti-Harassment, Intimidation and Bullying Resources)

 Kids Against Bullying (Pacer Center's National Bullying Preventive Website)

 stopbullying.gov (A federal government website managed by the U.S. Department of Health & Human Services)

 See the district's Annual Calendar for annual reports from the previous school year.
 These can be found under the Calendar heading of the main menu.

 Non-Transient Consumer Notice of Tap Water Lead Result

 Crestview Local School District has performed required Lead testing of tap water.
-A copy of the Consumer Notice is posted here.
-For more information, please contact: Crestview Local Board of Education office, 419-895-1700, extension 17000; visit US EPA's Web site at www.epa.gov/lead; call the National Lead Information Center at 800-424-LEAD; or contact your health care provider.
+A copy of the buildings' Consumer Notice are posted here: Crestview LSD -Elementary School; Crestivew LSD - Middle School; Crestview LSD - High School For more information, please contact: Crestview Local Board of Education office, 419-895-1700, extension 17000; visit US EPA's Web site at www.epa.gov/lead; call the National Lead Information Center at 800-424-LEAD; or contact your health care provider.